HIS301

 Term 1

-In Term One students will analyse historian's perspectives on a contested historical debate.
+In Term One students will analyse historian's perspectives and the significance of a contested historical debate.
 They will develop an understanding of the social, political, cultural and intellectual factors that shaped people’s thinking about the past.
-The context for this will be decided based on the interests of the class.
 Possible topics could include the causes of the Rwandan Genocide or the decision to drop the atomic bombs on Hiroshima and Nagasaki.

 Term 2